OchirnyamB/cs4330-final-project/java/java.md

   * How is reflection used?
 * Memory management
   * How is it handled?
+    * All Java objects are stored on the heap.
+    * This heap is divided into two areas (also called generations).
+The first is the nursery and second is called the old space.
+When the nursery becomes full, objects are moved to the old space, and when the old space becomes full, the objects are deleted.
   * How does it work?
   * Garbage collection?
+    * Yes, when objects are not referenced anymore (and the heap becomes full), they are garbage collected (their memory is freed).
   * Automatic reference counting?
 * Comparisons of references and values
   * How are values compared? (i.e. comparing two strings)